ankamsarav/node-rest-template/README.md

     /server.js
 ```

 The `server` folder contains the source for the RESTful server. `server.js` is the startup script.
-In addition you will find various folders that arrange the application's functionality into logical layers as suggested by [Domain-Driven Design](http://www.amazon.com/exec/obidos/ASIN/0321125215/domainlanguag-20) and [The Onion Architecture](http://jeffreypalermo.com/blog/the-onion-architecture-part-1/):
+Below this you will find various folders that arrange the application into logical layers as suggested by [Domain-Driven Design](http://www.amazon.com/exec/obidos/ASIN/0321125215/domainlanguag-20) and [The Onion Architecture](http://jeffreypalermo.com/blog/the-onion-architecture-part-1/):

 - `api:` This layer exposes the RESTful API.
-It is essentially the User Interface layer of the Onion Architecture - in this case the "user" is an HTTP client.
+It is essentially the User Interface layer of the Onion Architecture (the "user" for this application is any HTTP client).

 - `app:` This is the Application Services layer.
 It coordinates application activities such as creation and management of the domain objects.

 - `common:` This is the infrastructure layer that's supports all other layers.

 - `domain:` The domain layer encapsulate the state and behavior of the application's business domain.
 It consists of entities and value objects.
-See this [article](http://archfirst.org/books/domain-layer) for a detailed description of the domain layer.
+See [this article](http://archfirst.org/books/domain-layer) for a detailed description of the domain layer.
 We use an Object-Relational Mapping (ORM) tool called [Bookshelf.js](http://bookshelfjs.org/) to persist our entities to a SQL database.

 - `public:`: Contains a simple web page to display the name of the application.
-Since the primary purpose of this server is to expose a RESTful API, we do not expect to add any functionality to this folder.
+Since the primary purpose of this server is to expose a RESTful API, we do not expect to add any more functionality to this folder.

 ## Tasks